seandstewart/typical/mkdocs/usage/index.md

 ```

-In the above example, `typical` has taken care of your runtime
+In the above example, Typical has taken care of your runtime
 type-validation automatically.
 It also follows the classical Python
 logic of duck-typing: `float -> int -> Decision`.
 But it will handle
 more cases than that: